Preheat the oven to 400 degrees Farenheit.

 Add to the risotto and mix well.

-Remove the sage leaves, stir in the vegan parmesan and black pepper.
+Remove the sage leaves, stir in the cashew parmesan and black pepper.
+Taste and adjust flavors as desired.
 Serve warm.